-- 248 times in the case of Station 77).
-To facilitate inter-comparison between stations, we consistently considered Ba{xs} - inventories over the 100-1000 m depth interval in the following discussion. - Within the NAST province, Station 13 was characterized by a relatively low DWA Ba{xs} value of 419 pmol L-1. - Similarly, low median DWA Ba{xs} contents were observed within the NADR province (403 ± 34 pmol L-1, n=4), with - 252 the lowest DWA Ba{xs} observed at Station 26 (391 \pm 58 pmol L-1). - The highest median DWA Ba{xs} value was observed in the ARCT province ($566 \pm 155 \text{ pmol L}^{-1}, \text{ n=5}$).
-There, the DWA - Ba{xs} contents were more variable between stations, ranging from 315 pmol L-1 at Station 51 to 727 pmol L-1 at Station - 255 69, with a high DWA Ba{xs} also observed at Station 44 (633 pmol L-1).
+casts at Stations 64, 69, and 77, respectively) were somewhat smaller than for the inventories between 100 and 1000 m (up to 1.5 times in the case of Station 77).
+To facilitate intercomparison among stations, we consistently considered Ba{xs} inventories over the 100-1000 m depth interval in the following discussion.

+Within the NAST province, Station 13 was characterized by a relatively low DWA Ba{xs} value of 419 pmol L-1.
+Similarly, low median DWA Ba{xs} contents were observed within the NADR province $(403 \pm 34 \text{ pmol } \text{L}^{-1}, n = 4)$, with the lowest DWA Ba{xs} observed at Station 26 $(391 \pm 58 \text{ pmol } \text{L}^{-1})$.

+The highest median DWA Ba{xs} value was observed in the ARCT province (566 ± 155 pmol L-1, n = 5).
+There, the DWA Ba{xs} contents were more variable between stations, ranging from 315 pmol L-1 at Station 51 to 727 pmol L-1 at Station 69, with a high DWA Ba{xs} also observed at Station 44 (633 pmol L-1).

-4. Discussion
+4 Discussion

-4.1.
-Barite is the main carrier of Baxs
+4.1 Barite is the main carrier of Ba{xs}

-- 258 Several barite particles were observed associated to or in close proximity to biogenic fragments such as coccoliths - 259 (Fig. 3), suggesting they were originally formed inside biogenic microenvironments as proposed by others (Bishop, - 260 1988; Dehairs et al., 1980; Stroobants et al., 1991).
-However, no barite crystals were observed in the surface waters at - Station 26 where very high Ba{xs} concentrations were recorded (up to 1888 pM), most likely the result of Ba uptake - and/or adsorption by biota, as reported by Sternberg et al. (2005) for culture experiments.
-This result was expected as - it fits in the concept of barite formation proposed by Stroobants et al. (1991), showing that the barium sulphate in - 264 biogenic aggregates of surface waters is not crystallized, whereas below this surface layer, when organic matter - degradation occurs, barite is present as discrete micron-sized particles. - Regarding the contribution of the barite particles to the Ba{xs} concentration for the sample collected at 600 m of Station - 267 69, we assumed that the small filter portion (only 0.003% of the total filter surface was analysed by FE-SEM) is - 268 representative of the whole filter.
-The Ba concentration deduced from the FE-SEM particle sizing analysis and using - Eq.
+Several barite particles were observed associated with or in close proximity to biogenic fragments such as coccoliths (Fig. 3), suggesting they were originally formed inside biogenic micro-environments as proposed by others (Bishop, 1988; Dehairs et al., 1980; Stroobants et al., 1991).
+However, no barite crystals were observed in the surface waters at Station 26 where very high Ba{xx} concentrations were recorded (up to 1888 pmol L^{-1}), most likely the result of Ba uptake and/or adsorption by biota, as reported by Sternberg et al. (2005) for culture experiments.
+This result was expected as it fits in the concept of barite formation proposed by Stroobants et al. (1991), showing that the barium sulfate in biogenic aggregates of surface waters is not crystallised, whereas below this surface layer, when organic matter degradation occurs, barite is present as discrete micron-sized particles.

+Regarding the contribution of the barite particles to the Ba{xs} concentration for the sample collected at 600 m of Station 69, we assumed that the small filter portion (only 0.003 % of the total filter surface was analysed by FE-SEM) is representative of the whole filter.
+The Ba concentration deduced from the FE-SEM particle sizing analysis and using Eq.
 (1) is 1260 pmol L-1.
-This is in the same order of magnitude, although 1.5 times larger, than the concentration of - 270 total Ba{xs} obtained by ICP-MS (831 pmol L-1) after whole filter digestion.
-The similarity between both values is - remarkable considering the limitations of the FE-SEM procedure (the very small fraction of filter analysed).
-This also - 272 confirms that Ba{xs} in the mesopelagic layer is carried mostly by barite particles, as observed earlier (Dehairs et al., - 273 1980).
+This is of the same order of magnitude, although 1.5 times larger, as the concentration of total Ba{xs} obtained by ICP-MS (831 pmol L-1) after whole filter digestion.
+The similarity between both values is remarkable considering the limitations of the FE-SEM procedure (the very small fraction of filter analysed).
+This also confirms that Ba{xs} in the mesopelagic layer is carried mostly by barite particles, as observed earlier (Dehairs et al., 1980).

-4.2.
-Factors influencing the DWA Baxs in the North Atlantic
+4.2 Factors influencing the DWA Ba{xs} in the North Atlantic

-4.2.1.
-Influence of the intensity and stage of the bloom
+4.2.1 Influence of the intensity and stage of the bloom